gh-username/getdata-006-project/CodeBook.md

 - meanOfSubjectActivityFrequencyDomainBodyGyro-std-Z
 - meanOfSubjectActivityFrequencyDomainBodyAccMag-mean
 - meanOfSubjectActivityFrequencyDomainBodyAccMag-std
-- meanOfSubjectActivityFrequencyDomainBodyBodyAccJerkMag-mean
+- meanOfSubjectActivityFrequencyDomainBodyAccJerkMag-mean
-- meanOfSubjectActivityFrequencyDomainBodyBodyAccJerkMag-std
+- meanOfSubjectActivityFrequencyDomainBodyAccJerkMag-std
-- meanOfSubjectActivityFrequencyDomainBodyBodyGyroMag-mean
+- meanOfSubjectActivityFrequencyDomainBodyGyroMag-mean
-- meanOfSubjectActivityFrequencyDomainBodyBodyGyroMag-std
+- meanOfSubjectActivityFrequencyDomainBodyGyroMag-std
-- meanOfSubjectActivityFrequencyDomainBodyBodyGyroJerkMag-mean
+- meanOfSubjectActivityFrequencyDomainBodyGyroJerkMag-mean
-- meanOfSubjectActivityFrequencyDomainBodyBodyGyroJerkMag-std
+- meanOfSubjectActivityFrequencyDomainBodyGyroJerkMag-std

 These headings are derived from the measured/derived variables (called features) of the original data source and are detailed in the file "features_info.txt".
 Here is how the original featues are described: